yahoojp-marketing/sponsored-search-api-documents/docs/en/api_reference/appendix/errorcodes.md

 211001 | Cannot set AdvancedMobileURL. | Cannot set advancedMobileUrl in Mobile app download.
 211003 | Domain does not match with DisplayURL.  | Display URL and Landing Page URL (including mobile) domain does not match.
 211004 | Cannot set under AndroidCampaign.  | Cannot set as below for App campaign for Android: <br>- Setting TrackingUrl and/or CustomParameter in Campaign, Ad Group, Ad, and Keyword.
+211005 | SharedList is used. | Negative keyword to be removed has been made setup to campaign.<br>(Negative keyword list setup to campaign cannot be removed.)

 ##### Service
 [CampaignService](/docs/ja/api_reference/services/CampaignService.md)